foambubble/foam/docs/publishing/generate-gatsby-site.md

 npm run build
 ```

-Remove `public` from your .gitignore file then commit and push your public folder in `_layouts` to Github.
+Remove `public` from your .gitignore file then commit and push your public folder in `_layouts` to GitHub.

 Log into your Vercel account.
 (Create one if you don't have it already.)